 When I was a teenager my parents took me and my sister to Madrid.
-What could have been a lovely family trip ended up in this horrible memories of my father dragging us to three / four museums per day under 40º C. Ever.
+What could have been a lovely family trip ended up in this horrible memories of my father dragging us to three museums a day under 40º C. Every.
 Single.
 Day.
 One day the women united and decided it was time to do some proper shopping.
 Revenge felt good! 😛

 I am telling you this story to give you an advice: if you’re travelling to Porto with teenagers, give them a choice.
-You might have a clear idea of what monuments to see and restaurants to go, but let them choose between riding a bike by the beach or going to a city park, visit a museum or doing some street shopping.
+You might have a clear idea of what you want to do, but let them choose between riding a bike by the beach or going to a city park, visit a museum or doing some street shopping.

 This way, they’ll enjoy more, and they will let you enjoy more as well 😉 So, this is my list of what to do in Porto with teenagers.
 And if it is not enough, check also my Porto bucket list.

 No time to read a long article?
-No problem.
 Here’s a summary:

 These are are the best activities for: